wamp-proto/wamp-proto/spec/README.md

 	[33, 713845233, 5512315355]

 > Note.
-The `Subscription` ID chosen by the broker may be unique only for the `Topic` (and possibly other information from `Options`, such as the topic pattern matching method to be used).
-The ID might be the same for any *Subscriber* for the same `Topic`.
+The `Subscription` ID chosen by the broker need not be unique to the subscription of a single *Subscriber*, but may be assigned to the `Topic`, or the combination of the `Topic` and some or all `Options`, such as the topic pattern matching method to be used.
+Then this ID may be sent to all *Subscribers* for the this `Topic` or `Topic` /  `Options` combination.
 This allows the *Broker* to serialize an event to be delivered only once for all actual receivers of the event.
 >

+#### Subscription ERROR

 When the request for subscription cannot be fulfilled by the *Broker*, the *Broker* sends back a `ERROR` message to the *Subscriber*